 Our company engagement aims to positively influence ESG performance.
 ACSI’s constructive dialogue with ASX300 companies over more than 20 years has resulted in significantly improved practices and transparency on a range of key ESG issues and, ultimately, delivered value to superannuation beneficiaries.

-Each year, we hold over 250 meetings with ASX300 companies aimed at enhancing long-term shareholder value by encouraging robust ESG practices and performance.
-Our Governance Guidelines articulate the issues that we focus on in our engagement and the factors we take into consideration when determining our voting recommendations.
+Each year, we hold over 250 meetings with ASX300 companies, aimed at enhancing long-term shareholder value by encouraging robust ESG practices and performance.
+Our Governance Guidelines outline the issues we focus on and the factors we take into consideration when making our voting recommendations.

 Our engagement priorities

 Diversity strengthens decision-making and improves outcomes.
 We focus on companies with poor diversity in their boardrooms to boost gender and other kinds of diversity.